fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 ###### Tip

-Before we go on, I recommend you go through exercise 1 at the end of this chapter.
+Before we go on, I recommend you go through exercise 1 at the end of this lab.
 You will play with various neural network architectures and visualize[]{#idm45728472899048} their outputs using the *TensorFlow Playground*.
 This will be very useful to better understand MLPs, including the effects of all the hyperparameters (number of layers and